Metabyte2710/RGB/home.md

 * [Donate via PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=4VPTFMD3G4QVG&item_name=OpenRGB+Development&currency_code=USD&source=url)
 * [Become a Patron](https://www.patreon.com/CalcProgrammer1) (I'm not doing any Patreon-exclusive content, it's purely for donation)
 * Donate via Bitcoin: 1N83YPu7btXYadPS1neB9zX7X1QTdpyZQ

+## History of OpenRGB

+* OpenRGB is a continuation of OpenAuraSDK, which itself was created out of reverse engineering work done on the Keyboard Visualizer project.
+For a complete history of the RGB projects that led to OpenRGB's creation, see the [History page](History-of-OpenRGB).

 ## Supported Devices